Skip to main content

 What are the different types of protection orders?

-There are six types of civil protection orders available in Washington State that vary depending on the type of harm experienced and the relationship between the petitioner and respondent.
+There are six types of civil protection orders available in Washington State that may be appropriate depending on the type of harm experienced and the relationship between the petitioner and respondent.

 1. Domestic Violence Protection Order